google/pytype/pytype/tools/analyze_project/README.md

 relative to the location of the config file, which is useful if you want to check in the config file as part of your project.

-Here is an example of a filled-in config file for a project with files split across two directories, `~/code/foo` and `~/code/bar`, and the config file at `~/code/foo/foo.cfg`
+Here is an example of a filled-in config file for a project with files in package `~/code/foo` and a dependency on a package in the installed `other_project` library.
+Note that the package directory itself is not included in the path.

 ```
 # NOTE: All relative paths are relative to the location of this file.